 Back to cannabinoids.
 These cannabis compounds bear a striking resemblance to neurotransmitters that interact with the receptors of the endocannabinoid system.
-As a result, smoking, vaporizing, or otherwise ingesting cannabis enables these cannabinoids to fill in for missing neurotransmitters, prompt their creation, or build on our existing stores.
+As a result, based on anecdotal evidence, smoking, vaporizing, or otherwise ingesting cannabis potentially enables these cannabinoids to fill in for missing neurotransmitters, prompt their creation, or build on our existing stores.

 CB1 receptors mostly exist in the brain, so cannabinoids that activate primarily CB2 receptors, which exist throughout the body, are going to have less of a psychoactive effect.
 This is a very simplified description, of course, but it should help make clear why cannabis has so many different effects.

-There is a ton of conversation about cannabis and depression.
-You might notice on our website that when we mention the two, we usually say cannabis could help symptoms of depression.
-This is because there is no evidence cannabis can cure or eradicate this disorder, and we would certainly never advocate for its exclusive use in treatment.
+There is a ton of conversation about cannabis and anxiety.
+You might notice on our website that when we mention the two, we say cannabis could potentially help symptoms of anxiety based on anecdotal evidence.

-This does not mean addiction, per se, and many advocates argue that cannabis is not addictive.
-But it does mean your body could stop producing the cannabinoids on its own that it is getting from cannabis.
+This means that your body could potentially stop producing the cannabinoids on its own that it is getting from cannabis.
 And that leads to a cyclical issue.
-So it is always best to talk to a doctor before you start treating yourself with cannabis.
+So it is always best to talk to a doctor before you start managing yourself with cannabis.

-The fact that marijuana can cause this issue, however, also suggests it can help symptoms of depression by offering up these very transmitters.
+The fact that marijuana can cause this issue, however, also implies it can potentially help symptoms of anxiety by offering up these very transmitters, according to some medicinal users.
 Cannabis plays in the reward system of the body, stimulating the release of dopamine, which can make you feel happy and, in large quantities, get you high.

 Lots of people light up or nibble on a brownie when they get home from work, to help alleviate stress.
 When talking about mental health and moods, it is essential to point out that stress — while problematic in its own ways — is not anxiety, which is a mental health disorder.

-There is no hard science about cannabis for anxiety, but many people use it to ease their symptoms, and investigations into its use for PTSD has been fairly positive.
+There is no hard science about cannabis for anxiety, but some people claim it might potentially ease their symptoms.
 As one article points out, however, it all comes down to frequency, as well.
 It is possible that “frequent users may be medicating the symptoms of cannabis withdrawal rather than anxiety”, and that’s a whole new issue.

-Whatever you’re seeking to alleviate, the dosage is a hugely important consideration.
-A small, infrequent dose of calming, indica weed could help a person get to sleep when an anxiety attack is threatening, but most people who tried the flavor of the day when they were in high school knows too much or the wrong strain can also make you panic.
+Whatever you’re seeking to accomplish, dosage is an important consideration.
+A small, infrequent dose of calming indica weed could help a person get to sleep and feel relaxed.
+However, too much of the wrong strain can have you on edge.